privacy-scaling-explorations/sonobe-docs/src/design/nova-decider-onchain.md

 In this way, the final proof to be verified onchain would be:

-- a Groth16 proof of the checks 1-8
+- a Groth16 proof of the checks 1.1, 2, 3, 4, 5.1, 5.2, 6, 7
-- the KZG proofs of the check 9
+- the KZG proofs verification (check 5.3)
-- the NIFS.V (check 10), which relates the inputs of checks 1-8 and check 9
+- the NIFS.V (check 1.2), which relates the inputs of the checks in the Groth16 proof and check 5

 <br>